tmoreton/trckfi/outstatic/content/posts/how-taxes-work-2024-guide.md

 publishedAt: '2024-03-05T13:28:02.000Z'
 ---

-Taxes may not be the most exciting topic, but they are crucial for everyone living in the United States.
+Taxes may not be the most sexy topic, but they are crucial for everyone living in the United States.
 It's that time of year again when we need to file our taxes, a task that is as inevitable as it is important.

 ## Can You Go to Jail for Not Filing Taxes?